-Grunyk & Associates, P.C. can assist in a variety of post judgment issues, including consultations as it relates to changes or updates to existing law.
+Grunyk & Associates, P.C., can assist in a variety of post judgment issues, including consultations as it relates to changes or updates to existing law.
 If an issue has arisen since your divorce judgment or parentage judgment was entered, or you want to determine if the law has changed as it applies or with respect to your case, you may need assistance with the following:

-Other issues involved in divorce or parentage cases, including allocation of parental responsibilities or parenting time may be modified based upon what is in the child's best interests and a substantial change of circumstances.
+Other issues involved in divorce or parentage cases, including allocation of parental responsibilities (child custody) or parenting time may be modified based upon what is in the child's best interests and a substantial change of circumstances.
 Grounds to change allocation of parental responsibilities or parenting time can include a parent moving away, or the needs of the child changing as they grow older.

 If a person disobeys an order that the court makes in your divorce judgment or parentage judgment there are ways to enforce those orders.
-Examples of disobedience of an order or violating the terms of a judgment are failure to pay support, failure to turn over property that was awarded, failure to property follow the terms of the judgment or refusal to allow parenting time that was ordered by the court.
+Examples of disobedience of an order or violating the terms of a judgment are failure to pay support, failure to turn over property that was awarded, failure to properly follow the terms of the judgment and refusal to allow parenting time that was ordered by the court.

 Orders to pay money can be enforced by garnishing wages or bank accounts or by having the sheriff seize and sell property belonging to the person who hasn't paid.
 Orders for support, to turn over property and for enforcement of parenting time between a child and parent can usually be enforced by contempt of court proceedings.

-Contact an Attorney Today
+Contact An Attorney Today

+If your spouse is not following the divorce judgment or parentage judgment entered, you should contact a lawyer at Grunyk & Associates, P.C.
 To speak with one of our experienced attorneys about your post divorce issues, email our office today.